usmaanalii/javascript/JavaScript30/analysis.md

 setTimeout(() => this.classList.contains('trigger-enter') && this.classList.add('trigger-enter-active'), 150);
 ```

-**Note**, a delay of 150ms has been added before adding the second class, this
+**Note**, a delay of 150ms has been added before adding the second class, this is to maintain order.
-is for aesthetic purposes.

 ### getBoundingClientRect modification

-This object, will be default give values based on the current viewport's
-top-left point.
-On occasion, you might want the element you are targeting to
-be based on another element.
+This object, will by default, give values based on the current viewport's `top-left` point.
+On occasion, you might want the element you are targeting to be based on another element.

 To do this, you must get that element's values via `getBoundingClientRect` and
 subtract these from the element you are targeting.